wpswings/wallet-system-for-woocommerce/README.md

 * Customization of the feature restriction message.
 * Display cashback restriction messages on the use of skipped payment gateways.
 * Merchants can limit the minimum/maximum value customers add to their Wallets.
-* Display QR code as well by using the [wps-wallet] shortcode.
+* Display the QR code as well by using the [wps-wallet] shortcode.
 * Receive email alerts on wallet withdrawal requests.
 * Allows users to select between regular and subscription top-up methods.
 * Create wallet coupons and allow users to redeem those coupons to top up their wallets.